 For those who are in search of the road less traveled, you can find your way to Fish Haul Creek Beach or Mitchelville Beach, which are typically less crowded than the other beaches on the island.
 These secluded spots require a little bit of a trek, so we only advise to head there if you’re feeling adventurous!

-2. St. Augustine, Florida: Florida has definitely earned its title as a top beach destination in the U.S. because of its Caribbean-like coasts and perpetually warm weather.
+Florida has definitely earned its title as a top beach destination in the U.S. because of its Caribbean-like coasts and perpetually warm weather.
 Hundreds of college students flock to Miami seeking the spring break of a lifetime, after all.
 But if Miami is the mecca for a wild spring break getaway, then St. Augustine is your go-to city for a laid back beach trip.

-Just an hour drive away from the Jacksonville International Airport, St. Augustine stands proudly as oldest city in the country.
+Just an hour drive away from the Jacksonville International Airport, St. Augustine stands proudly as the oldest city in the United States.
 It was founded in 1565, over 200 years before the U.S. gained their independence, and the State of Florida rightfully does their part to preserve the city’s historic charm.
 As you set foot on St. Augustine’s streets, you’ll be greeted by majestic buildings with European-style architecture, the occasional horse-drawn carriage, and 42 miles of incredible beaches as far as the eye can see.
 One of the most striking sites at St. Augustine is the Castillo de San Marcos.
 This national monument is the oldest structure in St. Augustine, originally built as a fort to protect the city from attack.
-Now a regular tourist attraction, anyone can see for themselves how impenetrable this structure really is.
+Now a regular tourist attraction, see for yourself how impenetrable this structure really is.

 You can pretty much drive along St. Augustine’s coastline until you find the right chill spot for you, but we’d suggest starting at Vilano Beach up north, making a pit stop in the Colonial Quarter, and then cruising all the way down to Crescent Beach in the south.
 The Colonial Quarter serves as the city’s historic time capsule, with over 450 years of stories etched within the village walls.
-Heavily influenced by Spanish, British and Cuban culture, the Colonial Quarter also has several of authentic restaurants for foodies to indulge in.
+Heavily influenced by Spanish, British and Cuban culture, the Colonial Quarter also has several of authentic restaurants for foodies to indulge in!

-3. Monterey, California: There’s a long list of reasons why you should visit Monterey, but the first is to experience the iconic 17-mile drive.
+There’s a long list of reasons why you should visit Monterey, but the first is to experience the iconic 17-mile drive.
 If you’re planning to rent a car on your trip, you’d probably enjoy this drive with the top down.
 You get 17 miles of scenic views with a variety of beaches, cliffs and forests in sight.
 It’s the perfect drive to bask in the sunshine with your favorite song on full blast, and throw all your worries right behind you.
 Care for more adventure after this drive?
 Visit Skydive Monterey Bay and try the world’s highest tandem skydive, with spectacular views of the ocean right under your nose.

 Not to mention, if you’re a fan of classic American novels, then you’ve probably heard of author John Steinbeck, a local Monterey legend.
 He even has his own museum called the National Steinbeck Center, just 30 minutes north of Monterey.
 His book, “Cannery Row” takes place in Monterey’s most famous street, which the book was appropriately named after.
 Although times have changed since his novel was published, Cannery Row is still a must-see if you decide to visit this Californian beach town.